10 Tips for Successful Family Meetings

 If your family just cannot seem to find a time when everybody can get together and talk, adapt the steps in this fact sheet.
 Consider alternatives.
 Perhaps you can touch base with your spouse and children individually on how they are doing, which decisions need to be made alone, and which need to be made together.
 Stopping periodically to discuss decisions that relate to all family members, scribbling dates on the calendar, and talking on the run may be the best you can do under the circumstances.

 The key to successful family meetings is to be flexible.
 Use what works to help your family ride the ups and downs of family living and to bounce back after a stressful event.
 Families that know how to adapt well to inevitable changes tend to have higher marital and family satisfaction levels.

-1 R.J.
-Fetsch, Colorado State University Extension human development and family studies specialist and professor, human development and family studies; and B. Jacobson, retired Extension Consumer and family education agent, Douglas County.
-1/02.
-Revised 4/07.
+**R.J.
+Fetsch, retired Colorado State University Extension human development and family studies specialist and professor, human development and family studies; and B. Jacobson, retired Extension family and consumer sciences agent, Douglas County.

 Colorado State University, U.S. Department of Agriculture, and Colorado counties cooperating.
 Extension programs are available to all without discrimination.
 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.

 Go to top of this page.